-You cannot protect what you do not know, and understanding forensic capabilities and artefacts is a fundamental cog of information security.
-This course centres on building in-depth digital forensics knowledge of Microsoft Windows operating systems.
+You cannot protect what you do not know, and understanding forensic capabilities and artifacts is a fundamental cog of information security.
+This course centers on building in-depth digital forensics knowledge of Microsoft Windows operating systems.
 You will learn how to recover, analyse, and substantiate forensic data on Windows systems, track particular user activity on your network, and organize findings for use in incident response, internal investigations, and civil/criminal proceedings.
 You will be able to use your new skills to validate security tools, enhance vulnerability assessments, identify insider threats, track hackers, and improve security policies.

 - Learn event log analysis techniques and use them to determine when and how users logged into a Windows system, whether via a remote session, at the keyboard, or simply by unlocking a screensaver